Melbourne

 Overview

-Applications are open to all awesome projects in the greater Melbourne area, we are an active chapter which awards a $1000 grant on the last Tuesday of each month (Applications close 12pm on the last Sunday).
+Applications are open to all awesome projects in the greater Melbourne area.
+We are an active chapter which awards a $1,000 grant on the last Tuesday of each month (submissions close 12pm on the Sunday prior).

-The Melbourne chapter consists of 10 board members who meet each month to review every application.
+The Melbourne chapter consists of 10 board members who meet each month to review every submission.
 Each board member contributes $100 to the winner's grant.
-This means you're asking strangers to give you money out of their pocket with no strings attached.
-Keep that in mind as you write your application.
+So why should ten strangers give you their money?

 Please read the information below to give your application the best chance of success.